brisvag/gibberify/README.md

 To change settings in the GUI, go click on `edit` and then `settings`.

-**WARNING: EXPECT THE PROGRAM TO FREEZE FOR A COUPLE OF MINUTES AFTER SAVING!
-It's a lot of processing.**
+**WARNING: EXPECT THE PROGRAM TO FREEZE FOR A FEW SECONDS AFTER SAVING!**

 Several options are available to tune the gibberish language generation:
 - `pool`: pool of real languages to use as a starting point for syllable generation